Icenium/bond-content/layout-and-navigation/lesson-2.md

 <hr data-action="end" />

-The `data-show` and `data-hide` attributes tell Kendo UI which methods to call when the view is navigated to or away from by the user.
+The `data-show` and `data-hide` attributes tell Kendo UI which methods to call when the user navigates to or away from the view.
 We're using these methods in order to work with our shared Kendo UI DataSource and filter by only the record we want to display.
 Now let's add the meat of the view.

 <hr data-action="start" />